 - "Permanent impairment" means a loss of value on the purchase price of an investment that the Advisor, believes will not be recovered together with a reasonable return on the purchase price. - "Cost of capital" refers to the opportunity cost of making a specific investment.
 It is the rate of return that an investor believes, at the time of an investment, could have been earned by putting the same money into a different investment with equal risk.
-The Fund's cost of capital at any time is the weighted average of the cost of capital of the securities that comprise the Fund's portfolio, as estimated by the Advisor.

-- "Fund's benchmark" means the MSCI All Country World Index Ex-U.S. The Advisor has selected the MSCI All Country World Index Ex-U.S. as the Fund's benchmark because it is a broad proxy for the world equity market excluding U.S.-based companies. - "Full market cycle" means a period of time that includes both an up and down equity market.
-This period of time is commonly measured from a prior equity market peak to the next equity market peak or from the prior equity market trough to the next equity market trough.
+The Fund's cost of capital at any time is the weighted average of the cost of capital of the securities that comprise the Fund's portfolio, as estimated by the Advisor. - "Fund's benchmark" means the MSCI All Country World Index Ex-U.S. The Advisor has selected the MSCI All Country World Index Ex-U.S. as the Fund's benchmark because it is a broad proxy for the world equity market excluding U.S.-based companies. - "Full market cycle" means a period of time that includes both an up and down equity market.
+A down market is characterized with a peak to trough decline of 20% or greater.
+A full market cycle can be measured from a prior equity market peak to the next equity market peak.
 Full market cycles are usually measured in years.

 When fully invested, the Fund's portfolio will generally consist of approximately 20 holdings and will not be limited by security type, issuer size or geographic location.
-The Fund may hold a significant portion of its assets in cash during periods when the Advisor believes there are not sufficient investment opportunities that meet the Fund's investment criteria.
-The Advisor does not expect, under normal circumstances, to hold a cash balance in excess of 20% of the Fund's net assets.
-However, the cash allocation may be larger during times of high security prices with relatively few investment opportunities and may also be significantly lower, or zero, during periods of ample investment opportunities that adhere to the Advisor's investment criteria.
+The Fund may hold a significant amount in cash or cash equivalents in markets where the Advisor cannot find enough securities that meet its risk and return thresholds.
+For example, the cash allocation may be larger during times of high security prices with relatively few investment opportunities and may also be significantly lower, or zero, during periods of ample investment opportunities that adhere to the Fund's investment criteria.
 The Fund will generally invest 3-5% of its net assets in any new investment.
 The Advisor will consider specific risk factors of the individual companies that comprise the Fund's portfolio (e.g., currency exposure, interest rate sensitivity, end market exposure, customer concentration, commodity prices), in addition to the Fund's industry exposure, in an effort to prevent the Fund's portfolio from being overly exposed to a specific factor or industry that could impair the portfolio's return.

-Investments are sold for four general reasons: (1) an unanticipated change at the company, (2) an error in the analysis of the company, (3) an ability to invest in a superior investment opportunity that requires the sale of a current portfolio holding that has a relatively inferior prospective return, or (4) a share price approaching/reaching/exceeding the estimate of intrinsic value.
+Investments are sold for four general reasons: (1) an unanticipated change at the company, (2) an error in the analysis of the company, (3) an ability to invest in a superior investment opportunity that requires the sale of a current portfolio holding that has a relatively inferior prospective return, (4) a share price approaching/reaching/exceeding the estimate of intrinsic value, or (5) the Fund requires cash to meet redemption requests.